Welcome to Cardiff Muslim Primary School

 - let them know that school may seem a bit different, but their teachers are doing everything to make sure that it is safe.

 All schools are going through uncertain times and we are preparing to the best of our ability to keep your child safe and happy in our school.
 I would like to reassure you that the staff and management have worked tirelessly to ensure the children return to a safe and happy environment.
 We are all looking forward to the return of the children in our school.
-As this is all new to us as well, we will review our operational procedures on a weekly basis in sha’ Allah, so some of the guidelines set above may be subject to change.
-We appreciate your support and patience in this matter.

 If you have any questions about what will be happening for your child when they return to school, then please do not hesitate to contact us at firstname.lastname@example.org